Zainabmeher/Bakery-Sales-Analysis/README.md

     ↓
 Business recommendations + action Plan

+#AI Integration

+-Used AI-assisted analysis to identify patterns in product performance and basket combinations

+-Leveraged AI to structure and validate business recommendations before finalising the dashboard

+-AI tools used to accelerate insight generation across the EDA phase

 #Key Findings

 -Angbutter is the #1 product with 192 orders; 3x more than the next best seller